secretbosscode/telegram-stories-viewer-bot/README.md

 npm test
 ```

+Alternatively you can run `scripts/ci_run.sh` to automate these steps in one command.

 ---

 This fork is a heavy rewrite of the original project and aims to provide a simple container-based deployment.
 See the [LICENSE](LICENSE) for copyright details.